Contentful Personalization & Analytics

 • They do not make non-clickable markup clickable.

-• They do not replay events blocked before consent.
+• They do not replay individual event payloads blocked before consent.

 • They do not guarantee persistence in browsers that deny storage access.